The Good Science Project

-The Good Science Project is an Imperial-wide initiative aiming to promote debate about contemporary research culture.
+The Good Science Project is a Imperial-wide initiative aiming to promote debate about contemporary research culture.
 We celebrate the ideals which brought us into science, and by which we hope to work.
-And we look with a critical eye at the way Imperial can best support our own good practice.
+And we look with a critical eye at the way Imperial College can best support our own good practice.

-The Good Science Project is a collaboration between the Office of the Vice-Provost (Research and Enterprise) and the Science Communication Unit and is funded by Research England.
+The Good Science Project is a collaboration between the Office of the Vice-Provost (Research and Enterprise) and the Science Communication Unit, and is funded by Research England.

 What is ‘good science’?